 - Thoracic Spine Hyperkyphosis

 - Vertebral vascular disorder

 - Eye Strain

-I use and recommend the Neck King Massage Tool For Neck and Back to my clients who suffer from headaches, migraines and stiff necks.
 The Neck King works on trigger points and pressure points to help relieve muscle tension and pain.
-The secret to using the Neck King is to follow the directions carefully and to slowly build up the time spent using the tool.
-For many first time users, the tool is too hard to use comfortably.
+The secret to using the Neck King is to follow the directions carefully and slowly build up the time spent using the tool.
+For many first-time users, the tool is too hard to use comfortably.
 Folding a hand towel and laying it over the Neck King will help ease the discomfort.
-This tool has helped me as well as many of my clients relieve headaches, sore stiff necks and upper back strain.
+This tool has helped me, and many of my clients relieve headaches, sore, stiff necks, and upper back strain.